The line tightens, and the rod doubles over.

 The more good quality posts you add to your website, the better you’ll start performing in Google.

-And posting to your website’s not much different than posting to Facebook.
+Posting to your website’s not much different than posting to Facebook.
 You take pics, add a sliver of text, add a headline and submit.
-But instead of building someone else’ website (Facebook) you’re building your own.
+But instead of building someone else’s website (Facebook) you’re building your own.

-But if adding content to your website makes you go bleak, hire me to do it.
-Send me your pics and trip info and I’ll turn them into desirable pieces of content people will love.
-Learn more about my content creation service.
+If adding content to your website makes you go bleak, hire us to do it.
+Send us your pics and trip info, and we’ll turn them into desirable pieces of content people will love.

 Email is a fantastic way to speak to fishing charter prospects and existing charter customers.